Narrative Resume of Andreas N. Angelakis

 In 1999 these International Associations, including the International Water Supply Association (IWSA) and the International Water Quality Association (IAWQ), merged under the umbrella of the International Water Association (IWA).
 Andreas N. Angelakis has been a member of IWA since 2000.
 He was president of the IWA Specialist Group (SG) for Water in Ancient Cultures (WAC) (2005 -2019).
 In October 2019, he was elected President of the new Joint IWA-IWHA (International Water History Association) SG in Water Resources in Ancient Civilizations (WAC).
 He was also a member of the IWA Strategic Council (2016 to 2019).

 He has been honored and accepted awards including the awarding of Honorary Member, Fellow and Distinguished Fellow by IWA (2010, 2012 and 2015, respectively).
 He is an Honorary Member of the Hellenic Water Association (HWA, 2011).
 He was awarded with Honorary distinction by the Hellenic Committee of the International Association of Hydrogeology (2014).
 Also, Member of the European Academy of Sciences and Arts (2018), Member of the French Academy of Water (2021), Honorary Professor of Hubei University, Wuhan, China (2019), and Honorary doctorate of the Agricultural University of Athens, Greece (2021).
 In addition he was awarded with Honorary distinction by the Hellenic Hydro-technical Association of the Aristotle University of Thessaloniki, Greece in 2022.
-Lastly, he was appointed Senior Chair Professor at Hubei University, Wuhan, China in 2023.
+Also, he was appointed Senior Chair Professor at Hubei University, Wuhan, China in 2023.
 Lastly, he was awarded and honored for his contribution to the Holocaust Museum of Viannou and Ierapetra by the Mayor of Municipality of Viannos, Iraklion, Greece and the President of Museum in 2023.

 Today he collaborates with international IWA members to highlight the timeless principles and practices of hydro-technology in ancient civilizations and to understand "what and how we could learn from the past".
 With a growing global awareness of the importance of water and wastewater management in ancient civilizations, IWA SG on WAC has organized more than a dozen international and regional symposia and workshops on hydro-technologies in ancient civilizations over the past decade.